omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 SECRET_APP_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 ```

 With these parameters configured, we have secured the connection between our device and The Things Network.
 The Things Network would be our end-point where the sensor data is going to be sent over.
 And to send data, we need to begin by gathering this data, which can be from sensors or modules with status feedback.
 A sensor can be attached directly communicating via Arduino layer to receive the data, wrap it, and send it to The Things Network.
-Meanwhile, we will also need to have a mechanism that will be able to intercept data sent over WiFi connectivity using a MQTT protocol.
+Meanwhile, we will also need to have a mechanism that will be able to intercept data sent over Wi-Fi connectivity using a MQTT protocol.

 Following tasks are the main processes that will be used to handle MQTT protocol.
 This will be able to decode incoming packets from the subscribed device and buffer the data if timeout has occurred while waiting on the MQTT packet.
-This will help to receive sensor data from any external device, for example using Arduino MKR WiFi 1010 with a sensor attached, using MQTT protocol.
+This will help to receive sensor data from any external device, for example using Arduino MKR Wi-Fi 1010 with a sensor attached, using MQTT protocol.

 ```python
 # MQTT protocol handler